enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

       14 - Cen & Ostriker (1992) stochastic star formation with kinetic feedback
              / Simpson et al. (2015)

+``StarMakerStoreInitialMass`` (external)
+    Optionally track a particle's initial mass.
+    Implemented for all creation methods but 4.
+    Default: 0 (OFF)

 ``StarParticleFeedback`` (external)
     This parameter works the same way as ``StarParticleCreation`` but only is valid for ``StarParticleCreation`` method = 0, 1, 2, 7, 8 and 14 because methods 3, 5 and 9